Come see my play! bit.ly/ProofTheatre

 Genre: drama.
 Format: nonfiction.
 Rating: 3/3, very helpful

 I Contain Multitudes, Ed Yong

 I accidentally attended Ed Yong’s talk on tour for the release of this, his first book, earlier this year.
 (I was in the neighborhood, waiting to go I don’t even remember where, and where else do I go when I need to kill time but a bookstore, and there he was!)
-I had read his shortform work, primarily in The Atlantic, for ages.
+I haave read his shortform work (he is the science writer for the Atlantic) for ages.
 He maintains such an air of delight and wonder in his subjects – it’s easy to get bored or cynical when you’re as prolific as he is, feeling like you’ve seen it all, but he doesn’t lose sight of the fact that things like sea spiders (!) driving blood circulation via their gastric fluids (!!!) in subzero antarctic conditions (!!!!!!!!) is absolutely BONKERS and isn’t nature AMAZING.
-This topic could have been dry and encyclopedic – the microbiome is certainly complex enough to merit an encyclopedia – but instead it was personal and insightful, capturing the inquisitive spirit of the scientists and the dazzling breadth of their work.
+The human microbiome is certainly complex enough to merit an encyclopedia, but instead of veering into the dry and academic, it’s was personal and insightful, capturing the inquisitive spirit of the scientists and the dazzling breadth of their work.

 Genre: life science.
 Format: nonfiction.
 Rating: 3/3

 A Crime of Passion Fruit, Ellie Alexander